moneroguides/2x01-an-introduction-to-mining/script.md

 Once a miner has found a share you will see it move from right to left with time.
 It will stay in the PPLNS window for a total of 2160 pool blocks or 6 hours; this is a result of having a block creation target of 10 seconds.
 The moment P2Pool finds a valid Monero block and there is at least 1 pool share in PPLNS window, you'll get a payout!
 This is because the block reward is split proportionately between all the wallets with valid shares in the PPLNS window.

 If P2Pool's hashrate isn't high enough to find Monero blocks every 6 hours as a minimum, not all shares will result in a payout.
 With Moneros current difficulty value, that would require a pool hastrate of 15 MH/s.
 Even if the pool hashrate is equal to 15 MH/s or higher, bad luck can sometimes result in a share going through PPLNS window without being rewarded.
 However, in the long run it will be compensated for by other shares receiving multiple payouts.
-Keep this in mind; payouts will average out over time to equal what you'd get with any CP.
+Keep this in mind; payouts will average out over time to equal what you'd get with any centralised pool.

 [P2Pool.observer](https://p2pool.observer/) also has a form of calculator on their web page.
 You can use this calculator to estimate the time in which it will take you to find a share.
 It does this by dividing the current difficulty by your hashrate.
 Let's head back to the main page; you will see it labelled *Average Share Time Calculator*.
 After entering our machines hashrate and hitting the *calculate* button, we'll be given our estimate.